Gary D. Saenz

 F: (909) 384-5238

 San Bernardino, CA 92418

-The City Attorney is an elected position established by the City Charter.
-The City Attorney is the chief legal advisor for the City, and for all Departments, Boards, and Commissions of the City.
+Established by the City Charter, the City Attorney is elected to serve as the chief legal advisor for the City, and for all departments, boards, and commissions of the City.

 Mr. Saenz is a life-long resident of San Bernardino; his family has lived in the City for over 100 years.
 He attended law school at UCLA, and became an attorney in 1978.
 Prior to his election, he was a general Civil Attorney in private practice, and specialized in Real Estate Law; however, he has since broadened his expertise to include Municipal Law.

 His goals for the City are to play a vital role in helping to unite its many positive resources and residents.
 With Mayor, Council and City Attorney all working cohesively, it is his vision that San Bernardino will return to its "glory days."